La MaMa Experimental Theatre Club: Actors' Equity and the showcase code

 More experienced actors began to work at La MaMa as its reputation grew, creating problems with the Actors' Equity Association.
 In 1966, the union refused to allow their members to work at La MaMa without contracts.
 As a result, La MaMa was forced to shut down from October 12, 1966, until November 9, 1966.

 Equity believed that since La MaMa did not pay its actors the theatre was competing with Off-Broadway and would have to shut down.
 Peter Feldman, an Off-Off-Broadway director, wrote into the New York Times disputing Equity's reasoning.
 He wrote that La MaMa "did provide a stimulating environment for actors to work" and that working at La MaMa often led to paying jobs for actors when productions got transferred to Off-Broadway or Broadway.
 Feldman also emphasized that Stewart was not a commercial producer, but the head of a not-for-profit theatre, and was thus being considered unfairly.

 After a hearing with Stewart, the union resolved the conflict by creating a new showcase code.
 As long as La MaMa remained a private club, Equity actors could perform without contracts.
 This code still applies to Off-Off-Broadway productions today.

 Education

-Education within the La MaMa community has been present since its inception.
-Through workshops, talk backs, meet-ups, collaborations with colleges, and artist's retreats, the organization has provided opportunities for the younger generation of artists to observe, grow, and network within and beyond the downtown performing arts scene.
+Through workshops, talk backs, meet-ups, collaborations with colleges, and artist's retreats, the organization has provided opportunities for other artists to develop within and beyond the downtown performing arts scene.

-Collaborations with Host Institutions
+Collaborations with host institutions

 In the early 1980s, La MaMa resident director Leonardo Shapiro and Trinity College professor and performer Judy Dworin sought to create a performing arts program under Trinity College in partnership with La MaMa.
 When approached with the idea of collaboration, Ellen Stewart responded enthusiastically, offering space for students to take classes at 47 Great Jones St. In 1986, Trinity/La MaMa Performing Arts Program formed, initiating La MaMa's first of many collaborative ventures with educational institutions.
 Examples of additional institutions that have worked with La MaMa include Sarah Lawrence College, which holds courses that allow students to engage in workshops with La MaMa artists and attend performances.